 Field education is an integral component of our degree curriculum at the Mandel School.
 Students in the Cleveland area and across the country collaborate with a wide range of community-based organizations and practice settings to complete field education requirements while simultaneously completing degree coursework.

-At the Mandel School, we refer to field education as the “bridge” between classroom and practice—the context in which students actively apply classroom knowledge and theory to social work practice.
+At the Mandel School, we refer to field education as the “bridge” between classroom and practice—the context in which students actively apply classroom knowledge and theory to direct practice, policy and community mobilization.

-Field education provides a forum for students to integrate the knowledge, skills and values that comprise the core of the social work profession.
-The Council on Social Work Education (CSWE) has designated field education as the signature pedagogy of social work education; the context in which students learn the essential elements of professional social work practice.
-The field placement setting provides students with opportunities develop competency and skills in a supportive learning environment while also gaining a deeper understanding of a variety of areas of social work practice.
-Year after year; Mandel School students also make significant contributions to field placement organizations; bringing enthusiasm, knowledge and ideas that contribute to shared learning experiences and enriched practice environments.
-Case Western Reserve University defines education as a “transforming” opportunity.
-Field placement experiences provide students with the contextual format for this transformation to be realized.
+Field education provides an applied forum for students to integrate the knowledge, skills and values that comprise the core of the social work profession.
+The Council on Social Work Education (CSWE) has designated field education as the signature pedagogy of social work education—the context in which students learn the essential elements of professional social work practice.
+The field placement setting provides students with opportunities to develop competency and skills in a supportive learning environment while also gaining a deeper understanding of a variety of areas of social work practice.
+Each year, Mandel School students make significant contributions to field placement organizations, bringing enthusiasm and fresh and new perspectives and classroom knowledge that helps to enrich agency settings and improve service deliveries.

-Mandel School field faculty advisors work closely with students throughout their time in field placement; while professional social workers in the placement setting serve as field instructors that supervise each student’s day to day experiences.
+Mandel School field faculty advisors work closely with students throughout their time in field placement; professional social workers in the placement setting serve as field instructors who supervise each student’s day-to-day experiences.

 What makes us different?

-The Mandel School’s innovative Field Education Department has affiliations with more than 1,000 field placement organizations located across Northeast Ohio and throughout the United States.
-Our vast network of partnerships provides outstanding opportunities for students to develop critical practice skills under the guidance of social work leaders and Change Agents across the country.
+The Mandel School’s innovative field education department has affiliations with more than 1,000 field placement organizations located across Northeast Ohio and throughout the United States.
+Our vast network of partnerships provides outstanding opportunities for students to develop critical practice skills under the guidance of social work leaders and change leaders across the country.

-Students have the opportunity to select placement settings that will provide learning opportunities within the specialization areas of Substance Use Disorders & Recovery, Children, Youth & Families, Child/Adolescent & Adult Mental Health, Aging, School Social Work, Health and Community Practice for Social Change.
+Students have the opportunity to select placement settings that will provide learning opportunities within the specialization areas of Substance Use Disorders and Recovery; Children, Youth and Families; Child/Adolescent and Adult Mental Health; Aging; School Social Work; Health; and Community Practice for Social Change.

 Additional program highlights include: